Investigation & Analysis

 Semen Versus Vaginal Discharge?

 In Sahih Muslim, number 315, it says that during intercourse, the body fluids of a man and woman are competing.
-If the male’s white substance wins against the female’s yellow vaginal discharge, the child will be male, but if the female’s yellow substance wins against the male’s white substance, the child will be female.
+If the male’s white substance wins against the female’s yellow vaginal discharge (cervical mucus), the child will be male, but if the female’s yellow substance wins against the male’s white substance, the child will be female.

 Also, there is zero competition between semen and female discharge when a female is fertile and able to get pregnant.
-In fact, vaginal discharge from the woman’s cervix (also known as cervical mucus) helps sperm swim to the egg to impregnate a woman by providing extra lubrication, rather than compete against it.
+In fact, vaginal discharge from the woman’s cervix (the cervical mucus) helps sperm swim to the egg to impregnate a woman by providing extra lubrication, rather than compete against it.

 Incorrect Embryology